 Back then we didn’t have to surrender all of our personal details just to buy a ticket to see a band or to catch the train.
 We just used to hand over the cash.
 Anonymously.
 We travelled anonymously.
 And associated with others, anonymously.
 Now, there’s a record of when and where you use the train; a record of what concerts you attend.
 And if you use Facebook the way most people do, there’s a record of your entire life.
 And this is the most insidious privacy breach of all because Facebook users are publishing it VOLUNTARILY.

 So who do you blame when you voluntarily publish all your personal information and it goes pear-shaped?
 When your details are shared with people they shouldn’t be shared with, à la the Facebook/Cambridge Analytica scandal?
 Mark Zuckerberg?
 Do you think you can get some justice by blaming Mark Zuckerberg???
-Sure, Zuckerberg was grilled by Congress this week and he gave ten long hours of testimony.
-No mean feat for someone of his intellect.
+Sure, Zuckerberg was grilled by Congress recently and he gave ten long hours of testimony.
+No mean feat for someone with his social skills.
 He got some tough questions.
 And he made US$3,000,000,000 (AUD$3,859,500,000) in the process, making him the world’s 7th richest person.
-In the time that he fronted Congress, Facebook’s total market value rose by US$23,000,000,000 (AUD$29,589,500,000).
+Yes folks, in the time that he fronted Congress, Facebook’s total market value rose by US$23,000,000,000 (AUD$29,589,500,000).
 So much for justice.
 Do you really believe that Mark Zuckerberg gives a bugger about your personal details?

 Meanwhile, as Zuckerberg ponders how he is going to spend the billions he has made at your expense, your personal details are still in the wrong hands.
 And so-called ‘privacy breaches’ are still going to happen.
 Privacy statements mean squat when there’s a hack or a security breach.
 After a hack or an ‘error of judgement’, your personal information will then be in the hands of people you never gave permission to have it.
 And there is nothing that you can do about it.
 The damage is done, and there can never be justice when the damage is already done.
 It’s like giving birth – you can’t change the result: blaming your partner isn’t going to change the result.